eamena-project/eamena-arches-dev/projects/cairo/README.md

 Uploading an existing database into EAMENA v4

-# Datatypes
+# Data

-Two kinds of data:
+For each Heritage Place (HP), there is two kinds of data:

 1. Textual data
 2. Photographs